sharayu134/Notes/Data Structures/Tree/tree.md

     }
 ```

+**If it's tree it's gonna be recursion some travelsal pre/in/post order think in that direction**

 Since each node in the binary tree is visited exactly once, and the operations performed at each node take constant time, the overall time complexity of the function is:
 O(n)